willquill/will-coquillette/README.md

 ## 🚀 Project Overview

-willcoquillette.com is a blazing fast personal website built with Astro.js and styled with Tailwind CSS.
+[willcoquillette.com](https://willcoquillette.com) is a blazing fast personal website built with Astro.js and styled with Tailwind CSS.

-I don't like developing websites.
+Web development is not my primary strength.
 So I sincerely thank David Cojocaru, a 16yo coder from Romania for the [theme](https://github.com/cojocaru-david/cojocarudavid.me).
 I just copied his Astro site and personalized it for myself.

 ### Planned changes